huggingface/datasets/datasets/duorc/README.md

 #### Annotation process

-The annotators were allowed to mark an answer span in the plot or synthesize their own answers after reading Wikipedia movie plots.
+For SelfRC, the annotators were allowed to mark an answer span in the plot or synthesize their own answers after reading Wikipedia movie plots.
+For ParaphraseRC, questions from the Wikipedia movie plots from SelfRC were used and the annotators were asked to answer based on IMDb movie plots.

 #### Who are the annotators?